-(11) On April 5, 2020 Mr. Alfred Akirov, Georgi Akirov and Sharon Akirov (in this paragraph: "the applicants") received from the Commissioner of the Capital Market, Insurance and Savings ("the Commissioner") a permit to hold means of control in Clal Insurance of up to 10% including by means of the Company.
+(11) On April 5, 2020 Mr. Alfred Akirov, Georgi Akirov and Sharon Akirov (in this paragraph: "the applicants") received from the Commissioner of the Capital Market, Insurance and Savings ("the Commissioner" and "the Capital Market Authority") a permit to hold means of control in Clal Insurance of up to 10% including by means of the Company.
 As from October 26, 2020, the Company became an interested party in Clal Insurance because of its holdings.

-On July 1, 2021 the applicants received from the Commissioner a permit to increase the means of control they hold in Clal Insurance to up to 15% and on December 2, 2021 the applicants submitted to the Commissioner a request to receive a permit to hold means of control in Clal Insurance ("the Clal Insurance control permit").
+On July 1, 2021 the applicants received from the Commissioner a permit to increase the means of control they hold in Clal Insurance to up to 15%.
+On December 2, 2021 the applicants submitted to the Commissioner a request to receive a permit to hold means of control in Clal Insurance ("the Clal Insurance control permit").
 On December 12, 2021 the Company reported on an inquiry of the Securities Authority concerning regulatory matters relating to the Concentration Law.
-In March 2022 a legal reply was received from the Capital Markets Authority that rejects the arrangement that was proposed for receiving the Clal Insurance control permit and as at the date of issuing these financial statements, the parties are continuing regulatory discussions regarding the proposed arrangement and/or other arrangements connected to receiving the Clal Insurance control permit as aforesaid.
+In March 2022 a legal reply was received from the Capital Markets Authority that rejects the arrangement that was proposed for receiving the Clal Insurance control permit.